 - If the incident occurred while the dog is working under the owner’s supervision i.e. herding, hunting, or predator defense

 Colorado Dog Impoundment

 A dog may be impounded by an agency in cases of abuse, neglect, mistreatment, abandonment, or for owning a dangerous dog.
 The owner has the right to contest the reason for impoundment; however, must pay for the costs of care for the impounded dog.
 If an impounded dog is not claimed within five days, the owner essentially relinquishes ownership it.
 If the owner contests the reason for the impoundment and a judge or jury rules in his or her favor, the costs of care may be refunded to the dog owner from the impounding agency.
 If an impounded dog is determined by a licensed veterinarian to be in extreme pain, suffering, or afflicted with a terminal condition, the animal may be euthanized without a court order.

 If you or a loved one sustained injuries inflicted by a dangerous dog, you may be entitled to pecuniary compensation.
-The Law Firm of Jeremy Rosenthal has secured many verdicts and settlements on behalf of Colorado injury victims.
-Please contact the office at (303)825-2223 to coordinate a consultation.
+Please contact the personal injury attorneys at the Law Firm of Jeremy Rosenthal at (303)825-2223 to coordinate a consultation.